Financial Aid Programs/Scholarships

 Students must also meet the Chafee Grant Program requirements and be enrolled in a program at least one academic year in length.
 Chafee Grants are federally and state funded and is subject to the availability of funds each year.
 More information on Chafee Grants can be found at https://chafee.csac.ca.gov/

 Student Success Completion Grant (SSCG) is a state grant provided to students to help offset their total cost of community college attendance.
-It incentivizes students to enroll at least full time (12 credits or greater), supporting on-time completion of their program of study.
+It incentivizes students to enroll at least 15 credits or greater (with a reduced amount for 12-14 units), supporting on-time completion of their program of study.
+Students enrolled less than 12 units will not receive a disbursement of SSCG.
 To be eligible, students must be receiving the Cal Grant A, B or C, maintaining Satisfactory Academic Progress and have remaining financial aid eligibility.
 This grant is contingent on state funding.

 Southwestern College (SWC) Promise is a program that provides free tuition for eligible first time college students for their first 2 years.
 Students must complete the FAFSA or California Dream Act application, enroll in at least 12 units each semester, maintain at least a 2.0 grade point average, be a California resident (or eligible exemption), and complete the SWC Promise application.
 Students receiving the California College Promise Grant are not eligible for the SWC Promise.
 More information is available at www.swccd.edu/promise